hemachaitanya/interview-related-/README.md

 # interview-related

+what ids shared vpc differance between the vpc peering and shared vpcs in GCP

+explain the shared libraries

+are u integrated prometheuos and graphana to cloud watch

+how to convert public subnet to private subnet(endpoints)

+what is the  difference between node affinity and node  selector

+incase we want to attach single EBS to multiple instances what we do(nfs)

+how to make the public subnet in to the private subnets

+how to access s3 bucket data in private subnet

+pvc access modes(readwrite)

+azure gates in azure devops

+api types

+kubernetes you have 4 nodes ,1-10gb ,2-15gb,3-20gb,5=4-25gb , pod containes application have 1gb by default which node attach the pod.

+what is sidecar container

+terraform  u have create 10 resources then how can you know all the created resources

+what is init container , in case init is fails application container

+azure service account

+what is the differance between the storage buckert policy and iam policy

+snapshot and image

+one EBS whith 10 gb attached to the one ec2 instance , to increase the size of the ebs how

+with out variables , we cannot edit the file but one name will be repaced with hema how can you do that

+cpu memory utilization commands

+promitheous also integrated with  graphana?

+last 10 commands for log file how u check those

+how to change version of depende package (ex: java 8 to java 15)

+how you can check the logs last 10

+how you change the

 * this is hema = yes i am hemalatha bijjam

 * are you chang , looking for job = yes